Applications Due: November 14, 2023

 Selection Criteria: Funding priority will be given to proposals that a) have the greatest likelihood of publication and subsequent usefulness to educators, scholars, students, and policymakers, and b) bring newly available research materials to light.

 Publications Receiving Support Must Acknowledge: “The Scowcroft Institute of International Affairs at the Bush School of Government and Public Service at Texas A&M University and the George Bush Presidential Library Archives.”

 Reporting Requirements: Upon completion of the project, grantees are required to submit a brief report on their research to the Scowcroft Institute and a copy of any publications resulting from their research.
 The publications will be placed in the George Bush Presidential Library.

-LOCATION: The George Bush Presidential Library and Museum is located on the campus of Texas A&M University in College Station, Texas.
-College Station is served by a number of airlines and is a two hour drive northwest of Houston and a three hour drive south of Dallas-Fort Worth.
+Location: The George Bush Presidential Library and Museum is located on the campus of Texas A&M University in College Station, Texas.
+Easterwood Airport in College Station is served by American Airlines and is a two-hour drive northwest of Houston and a three-hour drive south of Dallas-Fort Worth.

 How to Apply: Complete the Grant Application Form